SUSE/cap-release-notes/Service-Broker-Setup.md

 ## CAP location and namespaces

-Determine the namespaces used for the CF and UAA roles in his CAP cluster and store them in the environment variables `CF_NAMESPACE` and `UAA_NAMESPACE`.
+Determine the namespaces used for the CF and UAA roles in the CAP cluster and store them in the environment variables `CF_NAMESPACE` and `UAA_NAMESPACE`.
 Further determine the publicly visible domain for the CAP cluster and store it in the environment variable `DOMAIN`.